-We also design the model to be able to account for several potential deviations from the rational expectations benchmark.
-In particular, we allow for (a) oil price disturbances to affect prices either directly via energy prices in headline CPI or via economic agents' forecasts by inducing a transitory disanchoring of expectations, with a stationary cycle connecting oil prices, expectations, and inflation but not the measure of slack in the economy; (b) a time-varying bias, that is, a permanent disanchoring of expectations in the form of unit root processes; and (c) nonclassic measurement error in the variables and other sources of colored noise.
+by inducing a transitory disanchoring of expectations, with a stationary cycle connecting oil prices, expectations, and inflation but not the measure of slack in the economy; (ii) a time varying bias i.e. a permanent disanchoring of expectations in the form of unit root processes; (iii) non-classic measurement error in the variables and other sources of coloured noise.

-We summarize these modeling choices in the following assumptions:
+We summarise these modelling choices in the following assumptions.

-- Assumption 1.
-CPI headline inflation, core CPI inflation and, agents' inflation expectations (consumers' and professional forecasters') share a common random walk trend (viz. trend inflation). - Assumption 2.
-Real output, employment, and unemployment have independent trends modeled with unit roots, with a drift for output and employment (i.e., potential output and equilibrium employment/unemployment, respectively).
+Assumption 1 CPI headline inflation, core CPI inflation and agents' inflation expectations (consumers' and professional forecasters') share a common random walk trend (viz. trend inflation).

+Assumption 2 Real output, employment, and unemployment have independent trends modelled with unit roots, with a drift for output and employment (i.e. potential output and equilibrium employment/unemployment respectively).

-- Assumption 3.
-Business cycle fluctuations in output are described by a stationary process with stochastic cycling in the form of an ARMA(2,1) process with complex roots (i.e., output gap). - Assumption 4.
-Inflation, inflation expectations, and output are connected by a Phillips curve relationship defined as a moving average of the output gap and its first lag. - Assumption 5.
-Labor market variables are linked to output via the Okun's law, defined as a moving average of the output gap and its first lag. - Assumption 6.
-Oil prices co-move with the business cycle via a moving average of the output gap and its first lag (business cycle component of oil prices). - Assumption 7.
-Inflation expectations and inflation are connected, via a moving average of order one, to an ARMA(2,1) cycle in oil prices (energy cycle). - Assumption 8.
-All variables can have an idiosyncratic ARMA(2,1) cycle component, possibly capturing nonclassic measurement error, differences in definitions, and other sources of noise. - Assumption 9.
-Agents' (consumers and professional forecasters) expectations have independent idiosyncratic unit roots without drift, capturing time-varying bias in the forecast. - Assumption 10.
-All components are mutually orthogonal.
+Assumption 3 Business cycle fluctuations in output are described by a stationary process with stochastic cycle in the form of an ARMA(2,1) process with complex roots (i.e. output gap).

+Assumption 4 Inflation, inflation expectations, and output are connected by a Phillips curve relationship defined as a moving average of the output gap and its first lag.

+- Assumption 5 Labour market variables are linked to output via the Okun's Law defined as a moving average of the output gap and its first lag. - Assumption 6 Oil prices co-move with the business cycle via a a moving average of the output gap and its firs lag (business cycle component of oil prices). - Assumption 7 Inflation expectations and inflation are connected, via a moving average of order one, to an ARMA(2,1) cycle in oil prices (Energy cycle). - Assumption 8 All variables can have an idiosyncratic ARMA(2,1) cycle component, possibly capturing non-classic measurement error, differences in definitions and other sources of noise. - Assumption 9 Agents' (consumers and professional forecasters) expectations have independent idiosyncratic unit roots without drift, capturing time varying bias in the forecast.

+Assumption 10 All components are mutually orthogonal.

-A key and novel feature of our modeling strategy is to allow the oil prices to affect and be affected by both the standard business cycles and what we define as an energy price cycle.
-Fluctuations in the latter component are reflected in prices and inflation expectations without affecting output and the labor market.
-This orthogonality assumption is a convenient statistical device helpful in teasing out components in the price dynamics that have weak or negligible impact on the U.S. output gap and labor market and that may happen at frequencies different from those of the standard business cycle frequency range.
+A key and novel feature of our modelling strategy is to allow the oil prices to affect and be affected by both the standard business cycles and what we define as an energy price cycle.
+Fluctuations in the latter component are reflected in prices and inflation expectations without affecting output and the labour market.
+This orthogonality assumption is a convenient statistical device helpful in teasing out components in the price dynamics which have weak or negligible impact on the US output gap and labour market, and that may happen at frequencies different from those of the standard business cycle frequency range.

-For the purpose of this analysis, the University of Michigan (UoM) consumer survey and the Federal Reserve Bank of Philadelphia's Survey of Professional Forecasts (SPF) oneyear-ahead inflation forecast were chosen as proxies for consumers' and professionals' expectations because they both have relatively long histories and are available at quarterly frequency.
-Both target CPI inflation, either explicitly, as is the case for the SPF, or implicitly, by surveying consumers, as is the case for UoM.
+For the purpose of this analysis the University of Michigan (UoM) consumer survey and the Federal Reserve Bank of Philadelphia's Survey of Professional Forecasts (SPF) one year ahead inflation forecast were chosen as proxies for consumers' and professionals' expectations.
+This because they both have relatively long histories and are available at quarterly frequency.
+Both of them target CPI inflation, either explicitly as is the case for the SPF or, implicitly, by surveying consumers, as is the case for UoM.
 For both surveys, we employ the median expected price change in the four quarters following the date of the survey, which is consistent with our use of year-on-year inflation.
-Data incorporated in the model are at quarterly frequency, with the sample starting in Q1 1984 and ending in Q2 2018.
-All variables enter the model in levels, except for price variables, which are transformed to the year-on-year inflation rate (see table 1 for details).
+Data incorporated in the model are at quarterly frequency, with the sample starting in Q1 1984 and ending in Q2 2017.
+All variables enter the model in levels, except for price variables which are transformed to the year-on-year inflation rate (see Table 1 for details).